-Set in a progressive health care community with a rich diversity of well-established midwifery practices, our program – now in its 40th year - offers unparalleled clinical opportunities.
+Set in a progressive health care community with a rich diversity of well-established midwifery practices, our program offers unparalleled clinical opportunities.
 State-of-the-art simulation facilities complement excellent clinical settings.
 The primarily online curriculum combined with scheduled face-to-face sessions and committed faculty allow for flexible learning.
 Coursework through the university’s Center for Spirituality and Healing informs an integrative view of women’s health.
 Our midwifery faculty expertise includes new midwifery practice development, integrative therapies, research, and leadership in the American College of Nurse-Midwives.

 Through coursework in informatics, economics, evidence-based practice, policy, and completion of a leadership/systems change project, graduates are prepared to affect change within their clinical environment and those interested may take on formal leadership positions.

 - Provide independent midwifery care according to the American College of Nurse-Midwives (ACNM) Core Competencies, Standards for the Practice of Midwifery, and the ACNM Code of Ethics